mikebrad140/ST558---Project-1/README.md

     ##   Not Expensive             67          5
     ##   Expensive                 22          2

-In the first table, we see that in the “Not Vegetarian” category, there are 67 recipes classified as not vegetarian and not expensive.
+In the first table, we see that in the Not Vegetarian category, there are 67 recipes classified as not vegetarian and not expensive.
 Additionally, there are 22 recipes classified as not vegetarian and considered to be expensive.
-On the other hand, in the “Vegetarian” category, there are only 5 recipes classified as vegetarian and considered to be not expensive, while there are 2 recipes classified as vegetarian and considered to be expensive.
-This table shows the lack of vegetarian options available in our data.
+On the other hand, in the Vegetarian category, there are only 5 recipes classified as vegetarian and considered to be not expensive, while there are 2 recipes classified as vegetarian and considered to be expensive.
+This table shows the lack of vegetarian options available in our queried data.

 ``` r
 #2nd table: Yummy Score Category by high Health Score